- Diversity in Abbotsford

 - A language other than English or French is spoken in 38% of all households

-- Creating multi-lingual welcome signs in all City facilities to recognize Abbotsford’s diversity.
+- Created multi-lingual welcome signs in all City facilities to recognize Abbotsford’s diversity.

-- Participating on various community committees including the Fraser Valley Human Dignity Coalition.
+- Participated on various community committees including the Fraser Valley Human Dignity Coalition.

 Fraser Valley Diversity and Immigration Partnership

-We connect people.
-Fraser Valley Diversity and Immigration Partnership Council brings different people and organizations together, providing education, resources and support to achieve common goals.
-To fid out more about this initiative, visit Fraser Valley Diversity.
+The Fraser Valley Diversity and Immigration Partnership Council brings different people and organizations together, providing education, resources and support to achieve common goals.
+To find out more about this initiative, visit Fraser Valley Diversity.